openai/go-vncdriver/README.md

 #### Rendering

-The best way to see what your agent sees is to enable OpenGL rendering.
-You'll need X and OpenGL development headers.
+OpenGL rendering is optional, but it's the best way to see what your agent sees.
+To enable it, you'll need X and OpenGL development headers.

 On Ubuntu, this is:

 ```
 sudo apt-get install libx11-dev libxcursor-dev libxrandr-dev \